AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 I didn't come to this position out of theoretical reasoning: This was given to me by a team already using it.
 And it worked for me, even better than I thought it would.
 And it could work for you too.

 The second-order conclusions are that like with Continuous Delivery, it's the downstream effects that deliver the big benefits over time.

+And that semantic drift happens, such that over time the practice ends up substantially different, easier, and often worse, not giving much of those benefits.

 Also that you can work for many years in "good practice" employers, with ever seeing first-hand what good really looks like, or even knowing that better exists.
+After all "we do testing" ticks the box.